+At the end of this time, the device is finished.
+Note its statistics for future use.
 Mass Production: Gnomes never understood the human drive for producing things in vast quantities.
 They believe that one learns from previous mistakes and that these lessons should be incorporated into design immediately.
 Thus gnomish devices are always unique.
 They never produce a device the same way twice and thus they cannot duplicate previous work.
 They may attempt a "new and improved" version of an old design, but there is no guarantee that it will work as well as it did before.

-Using Gnome Devices: Every time a gnomish device is used, roll 1d20, add or subtract any modifiers listed for the device, and con-
+Using Gnome Devices: Every time a gnomish device is used, roll 1d20, add or subtract any modifiers listed for the device, and consult the following table.